 Jianhe Community (Shema Village) Introduction

-"Jianhe" is located southwest of Taitung City, at the edge of the Taitung alluvial plain, backed by mountains and facing the sea.
-The community consists of six settlements, which from north to south are: Jianshang Road (Shang Jianhe), Jianfeng, Jiandong (originally Teng), Yuchi, Xin She (Xia Jianhe), and Minsheng.
-Among the six settlements, Xin She is the largest, with the highest population density, so it is often referred to simply as Jianhe.
-The residents are mainly from the Puyuma tribe, with other early immigrants from the western regions.
-The local industry is underdeveloped, leading to a phenomenon of population outflow and a small proportion of young adults.
-Since 1998, the Council for Cultural Affairs of the Executive Yuan has allocated NT$3 million to support the Jianhe community through the "Revitalization of Local Traditional Industries Program," establishing the "Jianhe Woodcarving Art Village."
-Under the guidance of famous Taiwanese indigenous sculptor and tribal chief Hagu (Han name: Chen Wensheng), the residents of Jianhe community have developed strong woodcarving skills and rich creative inspirations.
-As a result, every intersection and corner of the community's streets, as well as the walls of each household, showcase wooden carvings and reliefs.
-This gives the Jianhe community a significant indigenous style and a unique space for cultural and artistic display, allowing the woodcarving craftsmanship and Puyuma traditional culture to be passed down for generations.
+Jianhe is located in the southwest of Taitung City, on the edge of the Taitung alluvial plain.
+It is backed by mountains and faces the sea.
+The community consists of six settlements, listed from north to south as follows: Jian Shang Road (Shang Jianhe), Jianfeng, Jiandong (originally Teng), Yuchi, Xin she (Xia Jianhe), and Minsheng.
+Among the six settlements, Xin she is the largest, most populated, and most concentrated, so it is common for people to refer to Jianhe simply as Jianhe.
+The residents are primarily from the Puyuma tribe, with others being early migrants from the west.
+The industry is underdeveloped, leading to population outflow, and there is a low proportion of young adults.
+Since 1998, the Council for Cultural Affairs of the Executive Yuan has subsidized Jianhe Community with NT$3 million under its "Revitalization of Local Traditional Industries" program, establishing the "Jianhe Wood Sculpture Art Village."
+Guided by Hagu, a tribal leader and renowned indigenous sculptor in Taiwan (with the Han Chinese name Chen Wensheng), residents are taught wood carving.
+Under his mentorship, the residents of Jianhe Community have acquired solid carving foundations and abundant creative inspiration.
+As a result, every street corner and household wall within the community features board sculptures and wood carvings on display.
+This gives Jianhe Community a distinctive indigenous style and a unique space for artistic and cultural exhibitions, ensuring the long-lasting transmission of wood carving skills and Puyuma traditional culture.